Turbo C++: Borland Turbo C++

 Turbo C++ 1.0, running on MS-DOS, was released in May 1990.
 An OS/2 version was produced as well.
 Version 1.01 was released on February 28, 1991, running on MS-DOS.
 The latter was able to generate both COM and EXE programs and was shipped with Borland's Turbo Assembler for Intel x86 processors.
 The initial version of the Turbo C++ compiler was based on a front end developed by TauMetric (later acquired by Sun Microsystems and their front end was incorporated in Sun C++ 4.0, which shipped in 1994).
 This compiler supported the AT&T 2.0 release of C++.

 Turbo C++ 3.0 was released on November 20, 1991, amidst expectations of the coming release of Turbo C++ for Microsoft Windows.
-Initially released as an MS-DOS compiler, 3.0 supported C++ templates, Borland's inline assembler, and generation of MS-DOS mode executables for both 8086 real mode and 286 protected mode (as well as 80186).
+Initially released as an MS-DOS compiler, 3.0 supported C++ templates, Borland's inline assembler and generation of MS-DOS mode executables for both 8086 real mode and 286 protected mode (as well as 80186).
 3.0 implemented AT&T C++ 2.1, the most recent at the time.
 The separate Turbo Assembler product was no longer included, but the inline-assembler could stand in as a reduced functionality version.

 Soon after the release of Windows 3.0, Borland updated Turbo C++ to support Windows application development.
 The Turbo C++ 3.0 for Windows product was quickly followed by Turbo C++ 3.1.

 It's possible that the jump from version 1.x to version 3.x was in part an attempt to link Turbo C++ release numbers with Microsoft Windows versions; however, it seems more likely that this jump was simply to synchronize Turbo C and Turbo C++, since Turbo C 2.0 (1989) and Turbo C++ 1.0 (1990) had come out roughly at the same time, and the next generation 3.0 was a merger of both the C and C++ compiler.

-Starting with version 3.0, Borland segmented their C++ compiler into two distinct product-lines: "Turbo C++" and "Borland C++".
+Starting with version 3.0, Borland segmented their C++ compiler into two distinct product lines: "Turbo C++" and "Borland C++".
 Turbo C++ was marketed toward the hobbyist and entry-level compiler market, while Borland C++ targeted the professional application development market.
-Borland C++ included additional tools, compiler code-optimization, and documentation to address the needs of commercial developers.
+Borland C++ included additional tools, compiler code optimization, and documentation to address the needs of commercial developers.
 Turbo C++ 3.0 could be upgraded with separate add-ons, such as Turbo Assembler and Turbo Vision 1.0.

-Turbo C++ 4.0 was released in November 1993 and notable (among other things) for its robust support of templates.
+Turbo C++ 4.0 was released in November 1993 and is notable (among other things) for its robust support of templates.
 In particular, Borland C++ 4 was instrumental in the development of the Standard Template Library, expression templates, and the first advanced applications of template metaprogramming.
 With the success of the Pascal-evolved product Borland Delphi, Borland ceased work on their Borland C++ suite and concentrated on C++Builder for Windows.
 C++Builder shared Delphi's front-end application framework but retained the Borland C++ back-end compiler.
 Active development on Borland C++/Turbo C++ was suspended until 2006 (see below.)